WeaselMicu/Comment-Bot/README.md

 # Comment Bot
 This repository contains the code to run the [AnecbotalNYT](https://twitter.com/anecbotalnyt) News Bot on Twitter.
 It's being open sourced as a reference implementation for other news bots that listen and respond on Twitter.

+For more information on News Bots see the following article:
+- T. Lokot and N. Diakopoulos.
+News Bots: Automating News and Information Dissemination on Twitter.
+Digital Journalism.
+2016.
+[PDF](http://www.nickdiakopoulos.com/wp-content/uploads/2011/07/newsbots_final.pdf)

 This project makes extensive use of the code from the [CommentIQ repository](https://github.com/comp-journalism/commentIQ), but has been repurposed.

 ### Setup